SamAinsworth/reproduce-cgo2017-paper/README.md

 sudo apt-get dist-upgrade
 ```

-Issues on ARM32 with libncurse: Though we do not officially support ARM32 yet, we have noticed the following error on some systems:

-"clang-3.9: error while loading shared libraries: libncursesw.so.6: cannot open shared object file: No such file or directory"

-This can be fixed using
+Issues with libncursesw.so.6 (not found) on some older machines: It can be fixed by compiling and installing lib-ncurses with the support for wide characters.
+This can be done automatically via CK:

 ```
 $ ck install package:lib-ncurses-6.0-root